department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/birth-defects.md

 #### For spina bifida

-Your child may be able to get disability benefits if they were diagnosed with a form of spina bifida other than spina bifida occulta and the below descriptions are true.
+Your child may be able to get disability benefits if the below descriptions are true.

-**One of these descriptions must be true:**
+**One of these must be true.
+The child’s biological mother or father served in:**

-The child’s biological mother or father served in:
+- The Republic of Vietnam or in Thailand for any length of time between January 9, 1962, and May 7, 1975, **or**

-- South Vietnam (the Republic of Vietnam) any time from January 9, 1962, through May 7, 1975, **or**
+- A unit in or near the Korean Demilitarized Zone for any length of time between April 1, 1968, and August 31, 1971

-- Certain units in the Korean Demilitarized Zone (DMZ) any time from April 1, 1968, through August 31, 1971
+**And both of these must be true.
+The child was:**

-**And this must be true:**
+- Diagnosed with a form of spina bifida other than spina bifida occulta, **and**

-The child was conceived after the parent served in either South Vietnam or the Republic of Korea.
+- Conceived after the parent first entered the Republic of Vietnam, Thailand, or the Korean Demilitarized Zone during the qualifying time periods listed above

 **Note**: Your character of discharge and length of service don't affect your child's eligibility for disability benefits relating to spina bifida.